12 years later, Kathy Kessel recalls son's promise

 The special offering showcases cancer survivors Kessel, Brian Boyle and Olli Maatta, as well as Alexander Ovechkin, Henrik Lundqvist, Zdeno Chara, Connor McDavid, Auston Matthews and Devan Dubnyk.

-The cards were specifically designed to raise awareness and funds for Hockey Fights Cancer.
+The cards, specifically designed to raise awareness and funds for Hockey Fights Cancer, will be available soon.